6 Mistakes Churches Make When Determining A Pastor's Salary

 2. Cost Of Living

-Here at Vanderbloemen, our custom Compensation Analyses always takes into consideration adjustments for cost of living.
+Here at Vanderbloemen, our custom Compensation Analyses always take cost of living into consideration.
 Depending on where within the United States (or even the city) your church is located, the location can drastically affect the cost of goods and services.
 Taking cost of living into account is very important because it allows for your staff to reasonably afford to live and work in the area.

 Cost of living may fluctuate over time as the economy changes so it is necessary to reevaluate this factor at least once a year.
 If you are bringing on a new team member, take time to compare what the cost of living adjustment is for them as they make the transition into a new place.